martin-chobanyan/emotion/README.md

 In order to remove unnecessary features from the scraped data, the images are transformed into single-channel grayscale images and are cropped such that each image contains only a single human face.
 The latter step is performed by applying a pretrained MTCNN face detection model to detect and return a bounding box of each face in an image.
-This model comes from the 'facenet_pytorch' library.
+This model comes from the [facenet_pytorch](https://github.com/timesler/facenet-pytorch) library.

 The code for the final training pipeline on the scraped images can be found in **finetune_emotion.py**.